 - A. Minimum Tracking Requirement.
-A Retail Marijuana Cultivation Facility must use the Inventory Tracking System to ensure its inventories are identified and tracked from the point Retail Marijuana is Propagated from seed or cutting to the point when it is delivered to a Retail Marijuana Establishment.
+A Retail Marijuana Cultivation Facility must use the Inventory Tracking System to ensure its inventories are identified and tracked from the point Retail Marijuana is Propagated from seed or cutting to the point when it is delivered to a Retail Marijuana Establishment, or designated as a Sampling Unit and Transferred to a Sampling Manager pursuant to Rule R 507.
 See Rule R 309 -Inventory Tracking System.
+A Retail Marijuana Cultivation Facility shall track all Retail Marijuana, Retail Marijuana Concentrate, and Retail Marijuana Product possessed pursuant to a Centralized Distribution Permit in the Inventory Tracking System from the point the Retail Marijuana, Retail Marijuana Concentrate, or Retail Marijuana Product is received to the point of Transfer to its commonly owned Retail Marijuana Store.
+See Rule R 501 Retail Marijuana Cultivation Facility: License Privileges.
 A Retail Marijuana Cultivation Facility must have the ability to reconcile its Retail Marijuana inventory with the Inventory Tracking System and the associated transaction history and sale receipts.
-See Rule R 901 - Business Records Required. - B. Transport of Retail Marijuana Without Transport Manifest Prohibited.
-A Retail Marijuana Cultivation Facility is prohibited from transporting any Retail Marijuana without a valid transport manifest generated by the Inventory Tracking System. - C. Accepting Retail Marijuana Without Transport Manifest Prohibited.
+See Rule R 901 Business Records Required. - B. Transport of Retail Marijuana Without Transport Manifest Prohibited.
+A Retail Marijuana Cultivation Facility is prohibited from transporting any Retail Marijuana without a valid transport manifest generated by the Inventory Tracking System.

+- C. Accepting Retail Marijuana Without Transport Manifest Prohibited.
 A Retail Marijuana Cultivation Facility is prohibited from accepting any Retail Marijuana from another Retail Marijuana Establishment without receiving a valid transport manifest generated from the Inventory Tracking System. - D. Input Into Inventory Tracking System Required.
-A Retail Marijuana Cultivation Facility must immediately input all Retail Marijuana delivered to its Licensed Premises, accounting for all RFID tags, into the Inventory Tracking System at the time of delivery to the Retail Marijuana Cultivation Facility.

-E. Inventory Must Be Reconciled Daily.
+A Retail Marijuana Cultivation Facility must immediately input all Retail Marijuana delivered to its Licensed Premises, accounting for all RFID tags, into the Inventory Tracking System at the time of delivery to the Retail Marijuana Cultivation Facility. - E. Inventory Must Be Reconciled Daily.
 A Retail Marijuana Cultivation Facility must reconcile its transaction history and on-hand inventory to the Inventory Tracking System at the close of business each day.